-Students who attain the age of five on or before the first day of January of any school year will be eligible to attend kindergarten on the first day of the school year the preceding fall.
+Students who attain the age of five on or before the first day of January of any school year will be eligible to attend kindergarten aton the opening of school in the fall first day of the school year inwhich the preceding fall.

-Students who reach age six on or before the first day of January of any school year may enter first grade on the first day of that school year the preceding fall.
+Studentsstudent attains the who reach age of fivesix on or before the first day of January 1. of any school year may enter first grade on the first day of that school year the preceding fall.